ArthTechnologies/quartz/README.md

 ✅ Ability to run Minecraft servers with specified versions and softwares
 ✅ Basic communication with frontend for terminal
 ✅ Consistent routes
-❌ Locking a customer's assets behing a password/valid pocketbase token
+✅ Locking a customer's assets behing a password
-❓ Protecting a customer's assets with end-to-end encryption
+❓ Protecting customer assets with end-to-end encryption